 Food waste characteristics are key to anaerobic digestion because they govern yield of biogas and process stability.
-There are different types of waste food characteristics which are very important such moisture content MC, Volatile Solid VS, biodegradability, Carbon to Nitrogen Ratio, nutrients etc. Some characteristics of food waste given in literature is represented in table.
+There are different types of waste food characteristics which are very important such moisture content (MC), Volatile Solid (VS), biodegradability, Carbon to Nitrogen Ratio, nutrients etc. Some characteristics of food waste given in literature is represented in table.

-2.1 Biodegradability:
+2.2.1 Biodegradability: